Techgethr/audioanalyzer/README.md

 - Support for multiple campaigns, each with its own checklist and audios.
 - **Two execution modes**: single run (processes and exits) or continuous (watches for new audios).
 - Transcribes audios using the OpenAI Whisper API.
-- Analyzes the transcription with GPT to verify intentions.
+- Analyzes the transcription with GPT or the audios with Voxtral directly to verify intentions.
 - **Failure recovery**: Moves problematic audios to a `failed` folder for manual review, without stopping the process.
 - Modular and scalable structure.